 Business continuity mismanagement

-- Take a pre-written business continuity plan template and simply insert your organisation’s name.
-Don’t bother to customise it any more than that – no one will notice;
+2) Take a pre-written business continuity plan template and simply insert your organisation’s name.
+Don’t bother to customise it any more than that – no-one will notice;

-- Think of as many different scenarios as you possibly can and write a separate plan for each.
-Ideally the resulting document will be about three feet thick!;
+4) Think of as many different scenarios as you possibly can and write a separate plan for each.
+Ideally the resulting document will be two or three metres thick!;

 Why not subscribe now and have Oz’s Business Continuity Blog and/or Andy’s Tip of the Month delivered to your inbox?